ianlewis/todos/CONTRIBUTING.md

 Visit <https://cla.developers.google.com/> to see your current agreements or to sign a new one.

-### Review our community guidelines and Code of Conduct.
+### Review our community guidelines and Code of Conduct

 This project follows [Google's Open Source Community Guidelines] and has a [Code of Conduct] which all contributors are expected to follow.
 Please be familiar